dhellmann/pymotw-3/source/re/index.rst

   Escapes are indicated by prefixing the character with a backslash (``\``).
-Unfortunately, a backslash must itself be escaped in normal Python strings, and that results in expressions that are difficult to read.
-Using *raw* strings, created by prefixing the literal value with ``r``, eliminates this problem and maintains readability.
+Unfortunately, a backslash must itself be escaped in normal Python strings, and that results in difficult-to-read expressions.
+  Using *raw* strings, which are created by prefixing the literal value with ``r``, eliminates this problem and maintains readability.

 .. literalinclude:: re_escape_codes.py